-The featured nations during the 2021 Cherry Blossom Festival are Japan, the Republic of China (Taiwan), Mexico.
+The featured nations during the 2021 Cherry Blossom Festival are Japan, Taiwan and Mexico.

 CHERRY BLOSSOM CAPITAL OF THE WORLD